 Master of Science in Supply Chain Management

-Maryland Smith’s Master of Science in Supply Chain Management (MSSCM) program gives you the sophisticated knowledge you’ll need to manage the flow of goods, services and financial resources from the beginning to end phases of a supply chain.
-This program is a great match for sharp problem-solvers with strong communication skills who want to successfully negotiate with business partners to sustainably improve supply chain processes.
+The Robert H. Smith School of Business Master of Science in Supply Chain Management (MSSCM) program gives you the sophisticated knowledge you’ll need to manage the flow of goods, services and financial resources from the beginning to end phases of a supply chain.
+This program is a great match for sharp, methodical problem-solvers with strong communication skills who want to successfully negotiate with business partners to sustainably improve supply chain processes.

-Why Get a Smith MS Supply Chain Management Degree?
+Why Earn an MS in Supply Chain Management at Smith?

 Earn Valuable Supply Chain Management Certifications